I7-Examples/Bronze/docs/source.txt

 Understand "look [something]" as examining. [* This is not good syntax but has been shown to be used frequently by both novice players and players whose only IF contact is very old IF.]

 Understand the commands "see" and "view" as "look".
-Understand the commands "observe" and "inspect" as examine.
+Understand the commands "observe" and "inspect" as "examine".

 Understand the commands "wander" and "proceed" and "stroll" and "stride" and "strut" and "sneak" and "creep" and "rush" as "walk".